 - a) At reduced draught during loading and unloading in harbour, the maximum allowable mass in a cargo hold may be increased by 15% of the maximum mass allowed at the scantling draught in seagoing condition, but is not to exceed the mass allowed at scantling draught in the seagoing condition.
-The minimum required mass may be reduced by the same amount. - b) Any single cargo hold holding the maximum allowable seagoing mass at 67% of scantling draught, in harbour condition. - c) Any two adjacent cargo holds carrying $M{Full}$ with the next holds being empty, with fuel oil tanks in the double bottom in way of the cargo hold, if any, being 100% full and ballast water tanks in the double bottom in way of the cargo hold being empty, at 67% of scantling draught, in harbour condition.
+The minimum required mass may be reduced by the same amount. - b) Any single cargo hold holding the maximum allowable seagoing mass at 67% of scantling draught, in harbour condition with fuel oil tanks in way of the cargo hold, if any, being 100% full and ballast water tanks in the double bottom in way of the cargo hold being empty. - c) Any two adjacent cargo holds carrying $M{Full}$ with the next holds being empty, with fuel oil tanks in way of the cargo hold, if any, being 100% full and ballast water tanks in the double bottom in way of the cargo hold being empty, at 67% of scantling draught, in harbour condition.